top of page

 Psychotherapy

 People come to therapy for reasons that vary and are often deeply personal.
-Whatever you may bring into therapy, I aim to meet you in a professional, compassionate way that helps you to feel understood, and less alone in what you are facing.
+Whatever may bring you into therapy, I aim to meet you in a professional, compassionate way that helps you to feel understood, and less alone in what you are facing.

 What to expect in the first session